swiftlang/swift-evolution/proposals/0018-flexible-memberwise-initialization.md

 3. It is likely the more common desire of the author of an initializer.
 If the caller can’t see a member it probably doesn’t make sense to allow them to initialize it.
 4. If we expose more private-members by default then memberwise initialization is useless under the current proposal in many cases.
 There would be no way to prevent synthesis of parameters for more-private members.
 We have to choose between allowing callers to initialize our internal state or forgoing the benefit of memberwise initialization.
 5. If a proposal for `@nomemberwise` is put forward and adopted that would allow us to prevent synthesis of parameters for members as desired.
 Unfortunately `@nomemberwise` would need to be used much more heavily than it otherwise would (i.e. to prevent synthesis of memberwise parameters for more-private members).
 It would be better if `@nomemberwise` was not necessary most of the time.
 6. If callers must be able to provide memberwise arguments for more-private members directly it is still possible to allow that while taking advantage of memberwise initialization for same-or-less-private members.
 You just need to declare a `memberwise init` with explicitly declared parameters for the more-private members and initialize them manually in the body.
 If the "Access control for init" enhancement is accepted another option would be upgrading the visibility of `init` for the more-private member while retaining its access level for the getter and setter.
-Requiring the programmer to explicitly expose a more-private member either via `init` access control or by writing code that it directly is a arguably a very good thing.
+Requiring the programmer to explicitly expose a more-private member either via `init` access control or by writing code that it directly is arguably a very good thing.

 Reasons we might want to allow memberwise parameter synthesis for members with lower visiblity than the initializer: